My mother said I lacked ambition.

 What if we already know a better way to define success?

 The theory also helped explain why I felt so lost when I became sick.
 I was basing my success on a number of extrinsic rewards — the jobs, schools, degrees, prestige, and pay associated with my early career and when I had to leave my job — I had nothing deep down driving me.
-Deci and Ryan found that these type of rewards often backfire and undermine intrinsic motivation.
+Deci and Ryan found that these types of rewards often backfire and undermine intrinsic motivation.

 While recovering, I spent a lot of time reflecting on what was energizing me.
 I realized that I spent a lot of time mentoring people to make career changes and helping them make sense of the working world.
 I love helping people.
 I also would get so frustrated when people felt “stuck” in companies that treated them poorly.
 I realized a second big motivator for me was making the working world a better place.
 I started sharing this with people, saying yes to any opportunities that would enable me to learn more and taking some risks through a couple of side hustles.